MP for Maidenhead

 Liberal Democrat Spokesperson (Investment and Trade)

-Joshua Reynolds is a Liberal Democrat MP for Maidenhead, elected in July 2024.
-He currently serves as the Liberal Democrat Spokesperson for Investment and Trade and sits on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls; he previously served on the Finance (No. 2) Bill committee in January–February 2026, reflecting his focus on economic matters.
+Joshua Reynolds is a Liberal Democrat MP for Maidenhead, first elected in 2024.
+He serves as the Liberal Democrat Spokesperson for Investment and Trade and sits on the Business and Trade Committee as well as the Sub-Committee on Economic Security, Arms and Export Controls.
+In Parliament he has also participated in the Finance (No. 2) Bill committee in early 2026.

-He has eight declared financial interests, including gifts, benefits and hospitality from UK sources and ongoing paid employment, along with donations and other support related to his activities as an MP.
+He has nine declared interests: gifts, benefits and hospitality from UK sources (three entries); miscellaneous entries (three); donations and other support for activities as an MP (one); employment and earnings (one); and ongoing paid employment (one).

 Generated 21 February 2026